ILRI-Genomics-Platform/AMR-Genomic-Surveillance/linux_hpc_intro.md

 - Processing large datasets that exceed desktop capabilities
 - Running analyses in parallel
 - Access to more memory, storage, and computing power
-- Specialized hardware for specific tasks
+- Specialised hardware for specific tasks

 **Cluster Architecture**